baotranC/fullstackopen2022_part3/README.md

 ## phonebook

 This application allows you to manage a phonebook: addition, modification, deletion and filter of a contact.
+Field validation is also done.

 This application is deployed using Heroku, a platform as a service (PaaS) that enables developers to build, run, and operate applications entirely in the cloud.